-When converting your business phone service to a VoIP phone service, some of your office staff may need to use IP phone systems to know what to start and why it is important to your business.
-This article provides an overview of IP telephony for beginners, differences from landline phones, and why IP phone systems are better.
+When converting your business phone service to a VoIP phone service, some of your office staff may need to use IP Telephony Systems to know what to start and why it is important to your business.
+This article provides an overview of IP telephony for beginners, differences from landline phones, and why IP Telephony Systems are better.

 This article will answer the following questions.

 - What is the difference between a VoIP phone system and a landline?